-- Many of these are affiliated to the Central Government’s Indian Maritime University (IMU), the entry to which is governed by your performance in the IMU CET (Common Entrance Test).
+- A few of these are affiliated to the Central Government’s Indian Maritime University (IMU), the entry to which is governed by your performance in the IMU CET (Common Entrance Test).

-- Many colleges conduct self-governed entrance exams for screening, for example, MERI Entrance Exam (for MERI college), AMET entrance exam and TIMSAT (for Tolani College) but also simultaneously accept IMU CET scores.
+- Some colleges conduct self-governed entrance exams for screening, for example, MERI Entrance Exam (for MERI college), AMET entrance exam and TIMSAT (for Tolani College) but also simultaneously accept IMU CET scores.